Need a Kindergarten fine motor activity?

 I know that my Kindergartener still needs time with me to bond.
-He is in the middle of a huge transition, and it is important for us to find ways to connect in between the chaos. – Kind of like when we played GIANT Tic-Tac-Toe.
+He is in the middle of a huge transition, and we need to find ways to connect in between the chaos.
+It- Kind of like when we played GIANT Tic-Tac-Toe.

 He took a ribbon, and I sat on the other side with another ribbon.